-Circle's surrogates come from across the United States and our intended parents come from around the world.
+Circle's surrogate mothers come from across the United States and our intended parents come from around the world.
 But surrogates from New Hampshire are in a geographically favorable position.
 Many of Circle's intended parents live in New York, Boston or in Europe, and as a result choose to work with IVF clinics in the Northeast.
 While this is not always the case, New Hampshire surrogates may have less need for traveling to IVF clinic appointments.

 While New Hampshire was one of the first states to enact a law that expressly supports the rights of parents to conceive a child through surrogacy, it has not always been the easiest state in which to pursue surrogacy.
 Complicated and restrictive procedures made it difficult for couples using an egg donor and often required intended parents to complete legal work in their home state.